teodorov/teodorov.github.io/_drafts/z2mc_ch00_overview.md

 ---
 layout: post
-title: 'From Zero to Model-Checking'
+title: 'From Zero to Model-Checking - Overview'
 description: Building a language-independent model-checker from scratch.
 tags: z2mc
 categories: formal